tyroticuss/Layan-theme-budgie-improved/README.md

 - GTK2 engine Murrine 0.98.1.1 or later.
 - GTK2 pixbuf engine or the gtk(2)-engines package.

+Solus:

+    Solus has all the dependencies installed by default

 Fedora/RedHat distros:

     yum install gtk-murrine-engine gtk2-engines